Q. When does X come out??!?!

 Q. What’s this about a Dresden Files graphic novel?

 A. The Dresden Files has expanded to the graphic novel medium!
 Welcome to the Jungle is the first Dresden Files graphic novel, an original story set before the events of Storm Front.
 It’s written by Jim Butcher, pencilled by Ardian Syaf, and published by the Dabel Brothers.
 Ghoul, Goblin is another original story set between Fool Moon and Grave Peril, written by Jim Butcher and Mark Powers, illustrated by Joe Cooper, and published by Dynamite Entertainment.
-War Cry and Down Town are illustrated by Carlos Gomez.
+War Cry, Down Town, and Wild Card are illustrated by Carlos Gomez.
+Dog Man will be illustrated by Diego Galindo.
 You can buy the hardcover compilations from the Jim-Butcher.com store.

 Jim’s first two novels also got the graphic novel treatment.
 Storm Front is available in two volumes, illustrated by Ardian Syaf and Brett Booth.
 You can buy the hardcover compilation in two volumes from our store.
 Fool Moon is also available in two volumes, illustrated by Chase Conley and published by Dynamite Entertainment.